ODD TRUTHS: DOCTOR TORRALVA, THE ARCH-MAGICIAN OF CASTILE

 Doctor Torralva was a physician and licentiate from Cuenca.
 Juan Antonio Llorente, in his History of the Inquisition of Spain, says that Torralva initially served as a page to the bishop of Volterra, Francesco Soderini.
 In Rome, Torralva struck up a friendship with a Jewish converso and amateur philosopher named Alfonso.
 Under Alfonso’s tutelage, Torralva became a Pyrrhonist or a sceptic.
 Everything changed after Torralva received a fateful proposition from his friend Pietro, a Dominican friar.
 Pietro offered to transfer his familiar spirit Zequiel to Torralva gratis.
 Torralva accepted—and did not regret it.

-Zequiel (who, interestingly enough, bore the same name as the prophet in the Bible most known for his surrealistic visions) was quite literally a “free spirit”.
+Zequiel (who, interestingly enough, bore the same name as the prophet in the Bible best known for his surrealistic visions) was quite literally a “free spirit”.
 He heeded no contracts, loved only friendship, hated charging money for miracles, and praised the Christian religion.
 He also regularly appeared as a dashing gentleman and wore a red suit and black overcoat.
 Although he forbade Torralva from earning money through magic, the daemon was not in the least against helping his human friend advance his career.
 He had two ways of doing this: political forecasting and social broadcasting.

 A natural intelligencer, Zequiel acquired information about far-off political events and encouraged Torralva to relate the information to the right people.
 He also assisted Torralva in his dealings with ghosts and haunted houses.
 Torralva and Zequiel made sure to spread the news of their capabilities and, over time, their strategy dramatically increased Torralva’s reputation and gained him patronage from friends in high places, such as the Infanta Eleanora of Portugal, the Admiral of Castile, and various members of the episcopate.
 Despite his controversial powers, Torralva did not come onto the radar of inquisitors until 1528.
 Like other adepts, Torralva was also said to have the power of transvection, or supernatural flight, and it was this ability and the diplomatic consequences associated with it that probably led to his downfall.